-Yesterday was our annual Cookie and Cookbook Swap, and as much as I loved trying everyone’s creative cookie recipes, I so enjoyed seeing my fellow LA food bloggers.
+Yesterday was our annual Cookie and Cookbook Swap, and as much as I loved tasting everyone’s creative cookie recipes, I so enjoyed seeing my fellow LA food bloggers.
 And it gave the opportunity to come up this new pecan praline recipe.

 You know how I’ve shared that my husband jokes that I’m often consumed with “the blog and the dog?”
 Well with these folks I can go on and on about the blog, and when the lovely Louise of Jeeze Louise is around, I can also go on and on about the dog!